Hugo-Galley/Mario-in-Pygame/README.md

 # Mario made with [PyGame](https://www.pygame.org)

-This is a simple project to NSI .
-To see more, get the official pygame news [here](https://www.pygame.org).
+This is a simple project to NSI in collaboration with Magnier Hugo To see more, get the official pygame news [here](https://www.pygame.org).